 As the summer semester 2022 gets underway, the MPIfG is returning to working mainly on site at the Institute.
 We are looking forward to welcoming new colleagues, guests, and visitors to the MPIfG.

-Special measures to protect against coronavirus infection remained in place for the first few weeks of the new semester.
 As of May 1, the requirements for access control, observation of the minimum distance, and wearing face coverings will no longer apply at the MPIfG.

 Our public lectures and inhouse events at the Institute are also returning to their usual in-person format.
 The Institute's management welcomes employees and guests continuing to voluntarily wear a medical mask, especially in situations where the minimum distance cannot be maintained.